rabidaudio/swank/README.md

 #### It's `python -m SimpleHTTPServer` for Javascript, with a few extras.

-If you want to test local static files (HTML, JS, CSS), simply run `swank`.
+If you want to serve local static files (HTML, JS, CSS), simply run `swank`.
 It's even got livereload and introspected tunnels built in.

 Install